gcaseycupp/BeginnerMLOverviewProject/README.md

 * Python via Jupyter Notebook
 	* You can use Python Install via Anaconda, instructions to be added
 	* or
-	* You can use googlecolab  -Kaggle Kernels - no install required.
-Requires free Account-.
-I will demo with this.
+	* You can use googlecolab  ~~Kaggle Kernels  no install required.
+Requires free Account~~ Kaggle is slow to upload data.
+I will demo with google colab.